Thoughts I’ve had while considering, purchasing, and getting insurance in Malaysia.

 Well, I’m sure it varies, but I have a Standalone Medical Card and Personal Accident Insurance.
 I’m not saying this is the perfect combo for protection (in fact, it’s probably not), but it works for me, as of right now, for a person like myself.

 Note: Intentionally did not disclose which company I got my insurance from.
-Don’t want to seem promoting any one provider.
+Don’t want to seem to promote any one provider.

 - (In 2014, upon seeing the millionth insurance advertisement) Alright alright I get it insurance is important I’ll get myself insured geez stop already.

 - Wait don’t I already have insurance from my employer?
 I need to check my coverage there first.
 If it’s enough, I don’t have to get additional insurance, right?

 - HR team seem pissed that I’m asking so many questions about the company insurance coverage.

 - Alright.
 Good news is I *am* covered.
 Bad news is it’s not enough coverage for me, the company-provided insurance is very basic insurance.
 I think so, I wish I understand insurance better.